Introduction

 Frequently Asked Questions

-- It is a non-surgical injection that may help cushion a worn joint and ease symptoms, with a prompt return to activity.
-It is not a cure, and benefits vary; Prof Lee advises whether it may suit you.
+- It is a non-surgical, ultrasound-guided outpatient injection that may help cushion a worn joint and ease symptoms, with a prompt return to activity and no surgical recovery period.
+It is not a cure, and benefits vary; a specialist assessment is needed to determine whether it is appropriate for your specific presentation.

-- A collagen-based gel is injected into the joint, where it may add a protective, cushioning layer over worn surfaces to help reduce grinding.
-It is not surgery and not a cure.
+- A collagen-based gel is injected into the joint under ultrasound guidance, where it self-gels within a few minutes and may add a protective, cushioning layer over worn surfaces.
+The scaffold is acellular and recruits the patient's own progenitor cells to support regeneration over time.
+It is not surgery and not a guaranteed repair.

 Where to go from here